Job Opportunities

 ” Toggle the table of contents G.I.
 Bill” (Wiki)

-The final bill provided immediate financial rewards for practically all World War II veterans, thereby avoiding the highly disputed postponed life insurance policy payout for World War I veterans that had caused political turmoil in the 1920s and 1930s.[5]
+The first G.I.
+Bill, the Servicemen’s Readjustment Act of 1944, was largely designed and passed through Congress in 1944 in a bipartisan effort led by the American Legion, which wanted to reward practically all wartime veterans.
+John H. Stelle, a former Democratic governor of Illinois, served as the Chairman of the Legion’s Executive Committee, which drafted and mobilized public opinion to get the G.I.
+Bill to President Roosevelt’s desk on June 22, 1944.
+He is commonly referred to as the “Father of the G.I.
+Bill.”
+It provided immediate financial rewards for practically all World War II veterans, thereby avoiding the highly disputed postponed life insurance policy payout for World War I veterans that had caused political turmoil in the 1920s and 1930s.[1]
 Benefits included low-cost mortgages, low-interest loans to start a business or farm, one year of unemployment compensation, and dedicated payments of tuition and living expenses to attend high school, college, or vocational school.
-These benefits were available to all veterans who had been on active duty during the war years for at least 90 days and had not been dishonorably discharged.[6]
+These benefits were available to all veterans who had been on active duty during the war years for at least 90 days and had not been dishonorably discharged.[2]

 President Roosevelt signs the G.I.
 Bill into law on June 22, 1944.

 The original G.I.
-Bill ended in 1956.
-The Post-9/11 Veterans Educational Assistance Act of 2008 provided veterans with funding for the full cost of any public college in their state.
-The G.I.
-Bill was also modified through the passage of the Forever GI Bill in 2017.
+Bill ended in 1956, but subsequent bills have provided similar benefits for veterans since.
+The most recent iteration, the Post-9/11 Veterans Educational Assistance Act of 2008, provides veterans with funding for the full cost of any public college in their state.
+Other benefits, including medical coverage and home loans, are covered under separate legislation.

 History